Bruce Tempany

 Bruce Tempany (born 22 December 1958) is a former Australian rules footballer who played with Richmond in the Victorian Football League (VFL).

+Recruited from Essex Heights in the Southern Football League (SFL), Tempany made his VFL debut in 1977, playing mostly as a half back flanker.
+Described as one of the most dedicated trainers at Richmond "and when fully fit was a player with great drive".

-Tempany debut in 1977, playing mostly as a half back flanker.
-He appeared in 40 of a possible 44 games in the 1978 and 1979 seasons, before he played finals football for the first time in 1980.
-Recruited from Essex Heights, Tempany was on the interchange bench in the 1982 VFL Grand Final.
+He appeared in 40 of a possible 44 games in the 1978 and 1979 VFL seasons, before a succession of injuries curtailed his career.
+He played finals football for the first time in 1980 but injury kept him out of the 1980 VFL Grand Final and, after starting on the interchange bench, broke his arm during the 1982 VFL Grand Final.

+Tempany developed a severe asthmatic condition in 1982 which forced him to retire near the end of the 1984 VFL season.